grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 Percy looked away from the periscope viewfinder at Hemi, who was holding the ship-to-ship radio mic.
 "What do you think Hemi?"

 "It is possible.
-I have heard rumors of such things: abandoned ships, among other refuse, float into some kind of slow gyre in the middle of the ocean, where they sometimes circle for decades before they weaken enough for the ocean to draw them down."
+I have heard rumors of such things: abandoned ships, among other refuse, float into some kind of slow gyre in the middle of the ocean where they sometimes circle for decades before they weaken enough for the ocean to draw them down."

 "Like a fucking ship graveyard," said Bastian.